-Cosmos produces a dazzling display of gorgeous colorful flowers from early summer until fall.
-These annuals love plenty of sunlight, are easy to grow, and can even handle periods of drought.
+Cosmos produces a dazzling display of gorgeous, colorful flowers from early summer until fall.
 Watering is vital for optimal plant growth, health, and development in each flowering season.
 This guide will take you through everything you need to know about when and how to water cosmos flowers in your garden each year.

 Cosmos are drought-tolerant plants that only need watering once a week when established during the summer months.
 If you experience exceptionally hot or dry weather, water cosmos more frequently.
 For cosmos growing in containers, only water when the top 2 inches of soil feel dry.
 Keep seed trays moist until seedlings emerge.

 Watering cosmos flowers properly helps avoid problems associated with overwatering or underwatering.
 I like to water cosmos approximately once weekly or whenever the top 2 inches of soil feel dry.
 This is especially important for cosmos growing in containers.

 Always aim your watering can at the base of the stems.
 This helps you avoid splashing water on the foliage or flowers.
 If this does happen, it can lead to fungal infections and other problems.

 It’s best to water cosmos flowers early in the morning whenever possible.
 This allows excess water to evaporate before nightfall.
 Avoid watering cosmos during hot afternoons because too much water may evaporate before soaking into the soil.

 When to Water Cosmos

 Once your cosmos has become established, water it approximately once a week unless you’ve recently had some rainfall.
 Cosmos are annuals and will become established within two months or so.
 Cosmos can start producing flowers from seed in 7 to 14 weeks after sowing.